CICIFLY/Data-Analytics-Projects/README.md

 * NumPy for 1 and 2D Data
 * Pandas Series and Dataframes

-Project 1: Investigate A Dataset
-In this project, I choose one of Udacity's curated datasets and investigate it using NumPy and pandas.
+Project 1: Explore Weather Trends with weather forecast data In this project, I choose one of Udacity's curated datasets and investigate it using NumPy and pandas.
 I complete the entire data analysis process, starting by posing a question and finishing by sharing the findings.
 ( It may be better to place this section inside the readme of the project 1)